 I see you out there, wearing shoes that don't fit.
 Your toes hang over the edge of your shoes.
 And you're not alone.
-In fact, an American Orthopaedic Foot and Ankle Society, 88% of women in this country wear shoes that are too small and 55% have bunions.
+In fact, an American Orthopaedic Foot and Ankle Society study says 88% of women in this country wear shoes that are too small.
+And 55% have bunions.

 Still, if you shop for shoes online, you may keep ordering the same size you always used to wear.
 Then, even if you're squeezing in your feet once the shoes arrive at your house, you deal with it.
 After all, that's easier than dealing with the hassle of returning them.
 But it's also a big problem